Peeper cam background

 This "new, smaller" wireless camera came about as the result of several factors coming together.
 After building the camera described below and seeing how well it worked in the field for several years, I had a few requests for a smaller version from researchers that worked with the smaller Red-cockaded Woodpecker.

 In July 2010 I was contacted by Kaitlyn Thomason, a young lady who had attended the Arkansas Audubon Society's Halberg Ecology Camp.
 She wanted to do something to help Red-cockaded Woodpeckers and the researchers that study them, so she applied for a grant that would have funded me to build 15 of the cameras to give away to researchers.
-We didn't get the grant, but I decided to proceed with the project on my own.
-As a result, I am selling the cameras rather than giving them away.
+We didn't get the grant, but I decided to proceed with the project on my own as a commercial venture.

 The first version

-In 2006 I began working with Brandon Noel, a PhD candidate at Arkansas State University in Jonesboro under Dr. Jim Bednarz.
+In 2006 I began working with Brandon Noel, then a PhD candidate at Arkansas State University in Jonesboro under Dr. Jim Bednarz.
 In the picture at the right, you can see Brandon (right) and his brother Duane raising a first-generation wireless cavity inspection camera to a Pileated Woodpecker (PIWO) nest cavity.
-Brandon has studied PIWOs over a several-year period in eastern Arkansas for his PhD project.
-He and his field crew have monitored numerous nests and radio-tagged many birds to study their movements.
-They have worked extensively in both the White River and Cache River National Wildlife Refuges.
-They keep an eye out for IBWOs as well.
+Brandon studied PIWOs over a several-year period in eastern Arkansas for his PhD, which he received in 2011.
+He and his field crew monitored numerous nests and radio-tagged many birds to study their movements.
+They worked extensively in both the White River and Cache River National Wildlife Refuges.
+They kept an eye out for IBWOs, but never reported seeing one to me.

 The nest cavity in the Water Tupelo (pictured at right) is 49' high, which makes getting a peeper-cam mounted on a wobbly 50' telescoping pole into a ~3.5" diameter cavity an extreme challenge.
 To make matters worse, the sun was almost directly above, so seeing the cavity from the ground was very difficult.
 The camera swayed about on the end of the pole and finally went into the cavity.
 There were two eggs in the cavity (the video taken by the wireless camera was recorded on a camcorder on the ground for later reference).